veracity/veracity-documentation/sections/vap/file-storage-as-data-source/update-old-data-source.md

 description: This section describes how to update an old Power BI file connected to Data Fabric to connect to Data Workbench File storage.
 ---

-# Update old Power BI file connected to Data Fabric to connect to Data Workbench File storage
+# Update an old data source to a new data source

 Learn how to update your old Power BI file connected to Data Fabric to connect to Data Workbench File storage.
 If you are creating a new Power BI file, you have nothing to update, and you can skip this page.